skuzzle/stringz/README.md

     public static String cancel;
 ```

-The following is a properties file named 'MSG.properties' contained in the same
+The following is a properties file named `MSG.properties` contained in the same
 package as the `MSG` class above (as by Stringz default look up procedure, which
 can be customized if needed):